PhD in management

 PhD (Doctor Of Philosophy) in management is one of the highest academic degrees awarded in the study of management science.
 The degree was designed for those seeking academic research and teaching careers as faculty or professors in the study of management at business schools worldwide.

 Ph.D. in management degree

-Business doctoral programs
+Doctoral programmes in management and organization

 A PhD degree is a doctor of philosophy which can be obtained in many areas of study, while a PhD in management is specific to the study of research questions with potential relevance to the business world.
 Areas of specialization for the PhD in business often include, but are not limited to the following: